 Hidden behind the unassuming “Gold Flower Restaurant” sign you’ll find this covert cocktail lounge; a former opium den that pays homage to Doyers Street’s illicit past.

-Inside, bartenders dressed as turn of the century pharmacists prepare “prescription” drinks to cure whatever ails you.
+Inside, bartenders dressed as turn-of-the-century pharmacists prepare “prescription” drinks to cure whatever ails you.

 Sit back, sip some absinthe and unwind – but not for too long; there’s more to see in Chinatown.